jumpcutking/console/README.md

 | debug | <code>function</code> | The debug function. |

 ## Logging Entries
 @jumpcutking/console can store logs in memory for later use.
-This is useful if you want to store them later.
-They are each stamped with a datetime and if you have generate stacktrace enabled, they will also include a stacktrace object.
+This is useful if you want to use them later.
+They are each stamped with a DateTime, and if you have generateStacktrace enabled, they will also include a stacktrace object.

 ```javascript
 jckConsole.getEntries();